-What happened This day in History on May 1st
+Find Out What happened 1st May This Day in History on your birthday

-1931 : The Empire State Building in New York Officially opens
+1931 : The Empire State Building in New York Officially opens.

 United Nations Total Fighting Men and Women 12 - 18 million